 Knowing the steps to measure social media is a bit more complex than just reporting on metrics.
 You aren’t answering a simple “how much engagement” or “what content worked best” but seeking to understand WHY a post engaged your audience and WHY a particular type of content performed well.
 You need to know how to measure marketing campaign success effectively.

 You need to question and validate the social media plan you’re using and the goals you’re wanting to achieve from it.
 Analysis helps to establish WHY you post at a specific time of day, WHY you post as frequently, or infrequently, as you do, WHY you use Facebook rather than Twitter (for example) and lets you answer the question “are these the most effective tactics for my brand or business?”

-Here’s our five steps to measure social media effectively.
+Here’re our five steps to measure social media effectively.

 Step 1 – Decide What Your Social Media Goals Are

 There are hundreds of combinations of metrics you can analyse during a social media audit and deciding which ones to focus on will depend on what your brand goals are and what platforms, and tools, you’re using.

 There are five basic social media goals every brand or business should be tracking irrespective of which market they’re in:

 - Followers/Growth – this one’s obvious, the higher your follower numbers and the more growth you see, the more potential there is for your brand and business

 - Engagement – the social bit of social media.
 Likes, shares, mentions, comments allow you to build connections with your audience, strengthen your brand or business reputation.